PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 <!--{::boilerplate bcp14-tagged}-->

 <!--
-# BH Notes

-Title: PCS in Limited Modes (or something not Guardian)
-  - Might be room to collab with User Trees

-Recommend standards track
-No use of guardian/edge terminology (anchor is ok)

-Choose 4b: Shared Rand, Distinct Signature Keys
- OR
 - Puncturable SOMETHING (PRF) approach: Alice and Bob are going to share randomness.
 Alice shares update to Group but not to Bob.
 Alice shares puncturable information to Bob so he can roll key forward.
 How do we send a message to Bob to have him update the key without an adversary being able to do the same?

 The idea that the puncturable *something* can't be replayed..